-We consider the deficiency describes in the accompanying schedule of findings and responses as item (FS-01) to be a significant deficiency.
+We consider the deficiencies described in the accompanying schedule of findings and management's response as items 2023-001 through 2023-002 to be significant deficiencies.

-Compliance and Other Matters
+Report on Compliance and Other Matters

 As part of obtaining reasonable assurance about whether the City of Manzanita's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
 The results of our tests disclosed two instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, as described below: